bsloan666/timedonkey/README.md

 ![image info](./docs/image/pycharm_filewatcher2.png)

 Be sure to set the correct path to the file ".ide_td".
 In the example, it resides in the root of your home directory.
+In this repository, .ide_td lives with the other startup scripts in the startup/ directory.
+Feel free to move it wherever you please but make sure it matches the path set in PyCharm preferences.

 VSCode
 ------

 VSCode has an extension called FileWatcher that must first be installed.
-Here's an illustration of how that will look in Pycharm preferences:
+Here's an illustration of how that will look in VSCode extensions (editing the settings.json by hand):
+In this repository, .ide_td lives with the other startup scripts in the startup/ directory.

 ![image info](./docs/image/vscode_filewatcher2.png)

-Be sure to set the correct path to the file ".ide_td", wherever you've installed it.
+Be sure to set the correct path to the file ".ide_td", to wherever you've installed it.

 The Catch
 ---------